iotaledger/goshimmer/docs/tutorials/request_funds.md

 # How to obtain tokens from the faucet

 ## The faucet dApp
 The faucet is a dApp built on top of the [value and communication layer](../concepts/layers.md).
 It sends IOTA tokens to addresses by listening to faucet request messages.
-A faucet message is a Message containing an address encoded in Base58, and it is retrievable via [`FindMessageByID()`](../apis/communication.md).
+A faucet message is a Message containing a special payload with an address encoded in Base58, the aManaPledgeID, the cManaPledgeID and a nonce as a proof that some Proof Of Work has been computed.
+The PoW is just a way to rate limit and avoid abuse of the Faucet.
+The Faucet has an additional protection by means of granting request to a given address only once.
+That means that, in order to receive funds from the Faucet multuple times, the address must be different.

 After sending a faucet request message, you can check your balances via [`GetAddressUnspentOutputs()`](../apis/ledgerstate.md).

 ## Obtain tokens from the faucet